Wadi Rum, Jordan: What Happens When It Rains in the Desert?

 I’m an attorney that took off on my birthday in December of 2008 to circumnavigate the globe without ever getting on an airplane.
 After 16 months, 6 continents and 44 countries, I made it all the way back home.
 Right now, I am back on the road writing about it all.

-57 Responses to “Wadi Rum, Jordan: What Happens When It Rains in the Desert?”
-Subscribe
+50 thoughts on “Wadi Rum, Jordan: What Happens When It Rains in the Desert?

 Excellent recounting!
 The Bedouins are a large key to understanding this historic region.
 Amazing similarities to New Mexico; plaza structure, cave glyphs, feast or famine nature of rainfall patterns.
 Thanks for sharing this.